We all know - or think we know - what to expect in the run-up to menopause, but how many of us know what happens afterwards?

 6. You’ll lose bone density

 Bone loss speeds up post menopause.
 In fact, you could lose up to 20% of your bone density during the first 5-7 years after menopause, putting you at increased risk of osteoporosis and fractures.
 However, embarking on a strength training exercise programme and consuming plenty of calcium-rich foods can help.
+For more information on the best foods for menopause click here.

 7. Your blood pressure may rise